Scottish Government to add dairy alternatives to nursery milk scheme

 You are eligible to sign up to the Nursery Milk Scheme if you are a registered childminder, registered day care provider, a local authority which provides day care or those providing day care in a nursery or crèche for children (under 5 years) of management and staff of certain establishments (eg children’s homes, voluntary or community homes, NHS hospitals).
 Those that are exempt from registration should contact the NMRU to confirm their eligibility before registering with the scheme.

 Children under 5 who attend the setting for two or more hours are entitled to 1/3 pint of milk each day.

-In order to claim your free milk you are required to register with the NMRU Nursery Milk website as well as registering with us.
+In order to claim your free fresh milk you are required to register with the NMRU Nursery Milk website as well as registering with us.
 This is so as we can set up your milk deliveries on your chosen days.
-There are just a few simple steps to sign up for the free milk as part of the NMRU scheme.
+There are just a few simple steps to sign up for the free fresh milk as part of the NMRU scheme.

-There are now a vast range of milk alternatives that provide the same or similar benefits to cow’s milk.
+There are now a vast range of milk alternatives that provide the same or similar benefits to cow’s fresh milk.
 There are debates over which is the best milk alternative for tea and coffee and which are the most high in protein milk alternatives.
-Generally milk alternatives have been made to contain the right amount of nutrients and proteins to cow’s milk.
+Generally milk alternatives have been made to contain the right amount of nutrients and proteins to cow’s fresh milk.
 A lot of milk alternatives are made sustainably these days and more companies are now bottling this in glass bottles.
 Oato are a company who make oat milk in glass bottles which customer say is the most sustainable milk alternative.
 Overall, non dairy milks are a great substitute for your coffee, cereal or to drink on their own and many enjoy having the option of dairy and non dairy.